prantiknoor/learning-web-automation/assignment-01/README.md

 ## Step 04: Parse the file with `jsdom`

 I might not use `jsdom` earlier.
 Creating a query-able dom tree from html string, sheii!!

+## Step 05: Parse the file with `puppeteer`

+Rendering html file in puppeteer and parsing data from there was new from there.
+A new learning.